kodilla-kursy/wdp-1809/README.md

 # Most important tasks

-1. `npm run prewatch` - run this scripts if you're willing to have
+1. `npm run prewatch` - run this scripts to get stable release of project.
+- it copies all necessary files from your current working directory to /dist catalogue, where you'll find ready-to-be-published version of site.

 2. `npm run watch` - run this scripts during development:
-- this script is watching for changes in .scss files and converts it into .css file.
+- it's watching for changes in .scss files and converts it into .css file.
+- it runs current, test version of site in your browser via BrowserSync.

 # Preview